DavidePorello/ML_bias_detection/Documentation.md

 Notice that the computation of feature expansion is by definition a pretty expensive task.
 Moreover, since it increases the number of dimensions, it also increases the complexity of training and using the model.
 As a consequence, the application supports degrees only up to 4.
 ### Alternation function
 The alternation function is a simple function that switches two categories of an attribute on a dataset.
 Since the time needed to compute this function is negligible (under 1 ms), it is computed sequentially (using multiple threads would just be an additional overhead).
+It is calculated in the thread function, so different datasets are alternated in parallel.
 ### KL divergence computation
-The KL divergence is computed by a function which partially uses Eigen utilities to compute mean and standard deviation.
+The KL divergence is computed as stated in the paper.
 The KL divergence computation is not an expensive task (cost O(N), where N is the number of samples in the evaluation set).
-However, most of this cost compes from the calculation of the mean and variance of the evaluated sets.
-In our design we computed these metrics directly inside the thread pool (threfore taking advantege of the parallelization), and in the post process section at the end, the code just computes the final formula, which requires less than a millisecond to compute.
+However, most of this cost comes from the calculation of the mean and variance of the evaluated sets.
+In our design we computed these metrics directly inside the thread pool (threfore taking advantege of the parallelization), and in the post process section at the end the code just computes the final formula, which requires less than a millisecond of time.
+Therefore there is no need to consider additional measures to speed up this functionality.
 ## Experimental results
 We have measured the performances of the program (excluding the dataset loading and the plots creation) with the linear or polynomial regression and the attributes 'sex' or 'race' as PBA (as the paper says).
 ![Linear_regression_sex](performance/LR_sex.png)